SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### AI Snake Oil Is Appealing to Broken Institutions

-- The demand for AI snake oil here isn’t primarily about AI—it’s about misguided incentives in the failing institutions that adopt them.
-- dubious AI is disproportionately adopted by institutions that are underfunded or cannot effectively perform their roles.
-These are the institutions we call “broken.”
+- The demand for AI snake oil here isn’t primarily about AI—it’s about the misguided incentives of the institutions that adopt it, disproportionately those that are underfunded or cannot effectively perform their roles, the institutions we call “broken.”
 - it is clear that AI isn’t the solution to the root problem that it is trying to fix.
 Yet, the logic of efficiency is entrenched in these institutions, and AI can seem like a silver bullet, even if it is snake oil.

 #### Embracing Randomness